zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 * Signalling, choosing and policing appropriate bit-rates for each session.

-If either of the applications has any security applied, e.g. in the form of SRTP, the gateway needs to be able to decrypt incoming packets and re-encrypt them in the other application's security context.
+For applications that uses any security mechanism, e.g. in the form of SRTP, then the gateway needs to be able to decrypt incoming packets and re-encrypt them in the other application's security context.
 This is necessary even if all that's needed is a simple remapping of SSRC numbers.
 If this is done, the gateway also